spinfo/benchly/README.md

 java -jar target/benchly.jar --jdbc-url="jdbc:mysql://user:pass@localhost:3306/
 ```

 To allow the encryption of storage locations, the environment variable `BENCHLY_SHARED_SECRET` needs to be set to the same value that the instances use.

+The application can directly serve the frontend using the `--frontend-path="/a/path"` parameter.